 Festival Photography – Tips and Techniques

 Recently I have been to Bhutan and had a chance to experience the Thimphu Domchoe, which took place at the Trashi Chhoe Dzong.
-Festivals are colorful and offer some spectacular sights for photographers to capture.
+Festivals are colorful and offer some spectacular sights for photographers like professional headshot toronto to capture.
 The following suggestions would help you capture better photos during festivals.

 1. Research about the festival

 Researching about the festivals well in advance would make your job easier rather than directly attending the festival with no idea of it.
 Ask the locals about the significance of the festival, where the festival is going to take place, the route of the procession(if there is any).
 You could also request them to be with you during the festivals because they know much more of it than you do.
 Also visit the venue before and make note of the vantage points.

 Well capturing the festival is not enough.
 You need to think out of the box.
 Search for subjects that are unusual.
 A person capturing the festival on his phone or a confused kid who don’t understand what is happening or a police man who is trying to keep the crowd in order all make great subject matter.